rcdm-uga/Chrome-WebScraper-Sitemaps/README.md

 # Web Scrapper

 This is a repository made to store sitemaps for the Chrome Browser that makes webscrapping easier, especially for data thats hidden with javascript on web pages.
 The plugin takes a string of values called a sitemap which tells the plugin what data to grab and where and how to format it.
-These will be sitemaps so all you have to do is feed in the sitemap and pull the data  you want from that site.
+Since these will be sitemaps all you have to do is feed in the sitemap and pull the data  you want from that site.
+Just update the URL.

 The perfered structure of this repositry, if one wishes to add, will be to store the sitemap in its own directory with a simple README with how the data will look once pulled from the web.